juliankrispel/react-rocket/site/content/post/react-redux-optimization.md

 To summarize, this is what the above code does:

 It loops over the keys in object a and checks if object B owns the same property.
-Then it checks if the property (with the same name) from object A equals the one from object B. If only one of the comparisons returns false, the objects will be deemed unequal and a rerender will occur.
+Then it checks if the property (with the same name) from object A equals the one from object B. If only one of the comparisons returns false, the objects will be deemed unequal and a re-render will occur.

 This leads us to one golden rule: